House of Representatives Democratic Primary

 If you mailed your completed absentee ballot, you can track its delivery here.

-You can drop off your absentee ballot in person at your early voting center or registrar’s office during open hours through Election Day, April 21.
-On Election Day, you can drop off your absentee ballot from 6 am to 7 pm at any polling location in the county or city where you are registered.
+You can drop off your absentee ballot in person at your early voting center or registrar’s office during open hours through Election Day, Aug.
+4. On Election Day, you can drop off your absentee ballot from 6 am to 7 pm at any polling location in the county or city where you are registered.

 Click here to find your polling location.